Get

 Conclusion

 Your cat may miss the litterbox for a variety of different reasons.
 They may be stressed or anxious about something, not like the location or type of litter box or they may be picky about the litter or cleanliness.
 Other kitties may have age- or medical-related issues that make them miss the litter box.
-Start by seeing your veterinarian to rule out some causes and then you may start experimenting with different locations, litters, or boxes until your cat is comfortable using the litter box again.
+Start by seeing a veterinarian to rule out some causes and then you may start experimenting with different locations, litters, or boxes until your cat is comfortable using the litter box again.

 Featured Image Credit: Nils Jacobi, Shutterstock